OleVik/personal-academic-website/README.md

 ```

 #### Site settings
 The links in the menu, and their order, are edited through `_config.yml`.
-The format is also nested YAML lists, like the FrontMatter described above.
-The `name` and `description` variable should also be set, as well as `mathjax: true` if you need to render MathJax formulas on pages.
+The format is also nested YAML lists, like the FrontMatter described above. **'baseurl' must be set to your repository (eg. `baseurl: username.github.io`), or the build will fail.** The `name` and `description` variable should also be set, as well as `mathjax: true` if you need to render MathJax formulas on pages.

-The `markdown, encoding, baseurl, url, locale, gems` variables **should not be changed**.
+The `markdown, encoding, locale` variables **should not be changed**.

 To find the right page-link (`#somethingonthepage`) you open the page, hover a heading so that the icon-link displays, right-click it and choose "Copy link".
 Everything after the `#` is the link for this specific title on the page.